pulumi/docs/content/what-is/top-iac-tools.md

 ## Conclusion

 Choosing the right Infrastructure as Code tool is crucial in today's complex cloud landscape.
-We've explored options ranging from multi-cloud solutions to cloud-specific tools, each with unique strengths.
+We've explored options ranging from multi-cloud solutions to cloud-specific tools, each with unique strengths and weaknesses.
 The ideal choice depends on your needs, considering flexibility, multi-cloud support, state management, workflow integration, and ecosystem robustness.

 Each tool offers unique strengths and potential trade-offs: